-For further information on competing, or to request a free booklet to help get you started, contact Amy Cullen Tel: 02476 698837.
+For further information on competing, or to request a free booklet to help get you started, contact Rachel tel: 02476 698837.

 To start competing, you will first need to be classified by a specialist physiotherapist, to decide which class you can compete in.
 There are five grades, from 1a, the most impaired, to IV, the least impaired – this means you can compete on equal terms against other disabled riders, or you can take part in able-bodied classes if you choose.
-Contact RDA Dressage and National Championships Secretary Verity Malcom for more information about classification: 01926 405 967.
-Or find a classifying physiotherapist here.
+Contact RDA Dressage and National Championships Secretary Sara Hadley or more information about classification on 01926 405 967 or send her an email.

 Para-equestrian dressage training is increasingly being organised alongside mainstream regional training, and usually costs £5-20 per session.
 To find out what is available in your area, speak to the Regional Development Officer (RDO) or para representative in your area.